erf/vis-plug/README.md

 # Configure

-Configure your `visrc.lua` as follows:
+configure your `visrc.lua` as follows:
 ```
-plugins = {
+require('plugins/vis-plug').init({
 	['https://github.com/erf/vis-cursors.git']         = 'init',
 	['https://github.com/lutobler/vis-commentary.git'] = 'vis-commentary',
-}

-require('plugins/vis-plug')
+})
 ```

-Set the git URL followed by a startup script ( don't include `.lua` ext ).
+set the git URL followed by a startup script ( don't include `.lua` ext ).

-You can set an optional `PLUG_PATH` environment variable for the plugins folder.
+you can set an optional `PLUG_PATH` environment variable for the plugins folder.

 # Commands

-We support the following commands:
+we support the following commands:

 `plug-list` - **list** all plugins